Rates, discounts and monetary transactions

 75

-Bankruptcy clause Testator
+Bankruptcy clause.
+Testator

 75

-The children (or other heirs) often already have a claim against the surviving spouse.
-This claim is only due upon the surviving spouse's death.
-However, a will can specify that the claim is also due upon the surviving spouse's admission to a nursing home.
+This claim is only due upon the death of the surviving spouse.
+However, a will can state that the claim is also due and payable when the surviving spouse is admitted to a nursing home.

 The advantage of the WLZ clause is that the surviving spouse no longer has to pay wealth tax and that the contribution can be reduced.